 - Some states do not extend the same creditor protection to Roth IRAs as they do to Traditional IRAs. - The SECURE Act of 2019 changed the distribution rules for inherited IRAs (Roth and Traditional) and qualified retirement plans by eliminating the stretch provision for many non-spouse beneficiaries.
 Under the SECURE Act, most non-spouse beneficiaries are required to distribute the entire balance of the inherited account within 10 years of the death of the account owner.
 In 2022, the IRS also issued proposed regulations regarding these new distribution rules which require beneficiaries to take annual RMDs in years 1 to 9 and the remaining balance in year 10, provided the owner had already passed their required beginning date for RMDs.
 Thus, if the account owner had begun taking RMDs then the beneficiary is required to continue taking RMDs.
 Keep in mind this guidance doesn't apply to beneficiaries of Roth IRAs.
-However, non-spouse beneficiaries may still need to distribute all the funds within the 10-year window. - The IRS announced that it will waive the 50% penalty for beneficiaries who didn't take 2021 and 2022 RMDs as required under the proposed regulations.
-However, this penalty relief ends as of 2023, absent further action.
-Please note, the quidelines don't affect regular RMDs, eligible designated beneficiaries or heirs who inherited retirement accounts before 2020.
+However, non-spouse beneficiaries may still need to distribute all the funds within the 10-year window. - The IRS has announced that it will waive the 50% penalty for beneficiaries who didn't take 2021, 2022 and 2023 RMDs as required under the proposed regulations.
+This effectively eliminates RMD requirements for those years.
+Please note, the guidelines don't affect regular RMDs, eligible designated beneficiaries or heirs who inherited retirement accounts before 2020.